ntskpto/netskope-how/readme.md

 aws_region     = "eu-central-1"
 ```

-This terraform module creates Netskope Hands On Lab Environment with predefined custom student images that contain neccessary configuration parameters for the lab

-terraform works with so called workspaces, so you can switch into individual "working environments".
-One can create multiple lab environments in different workingspaces at the same time.

-Every workspace creates a DNS subzone of sselab.eu in the initials of the individual instructor

-terraform.state will be saved on remote S3 buckets with versioning, encryption enabled in DynamoDB

-**to start the environment**

     make apply

 After running the command you will receive outputs of the created ressources containing the DNS names to access the ressources
 If you do want to create a NEW publisher and connect it to your tenant via TOKEN, you can run